Confidenceman02/elm-select/examples/README.md

 ## Examples
-This directory holds all the files for the different @confidencemna/elm-select variants.
+This directory holds all the files for the different **@confidencemna/elm-select** variants.

-The majority of e2e [playwright](https://playwright.dev/) tests are run against these examples.

 ## Running examples
 ```bash